Pages in the Analysis Phase:

 If we learn how to do something, we have the capability to perform in a new way.
 For value to occur, we have to change our behavior and use the new capability in performance.
 Further, our performance must be aimed at worthwhile results — Brinkerhoff and Apking.

-Part of an impact map for Customer Service Reps might look like this:
+Part of an impact map for Customer Service Reps would look similar tothis:

 Brinkerhoff Impact Map